 Dr. Mark answers questions on how to best protect your skin

-With the days growing longer and the temperatures rising, Hoosiers are spending more time outdoors.
-And May, which is Skin Cancer Detection and Prevention Month, is a good time to refresh memories about protection from the sun.
-Lawrence A. Mark, M.D., Ph.D., an assistant professor of dermatology at the Indiana University School of Medicine and a physician-researcher at the Indiana University Melvin and Bren Simon Cancer Center, answered some questions about skin cancer and how to best protect oneself.
+In light of news that Lacey Adams, wife of U.S. Surgeon General Jerome Adams and former Indiana’s State Health Commissioner, has metastatic melanoma (skin cancer that has spread), we re-visit a conversation we previously had with Lawrence A. Mark, M.D., Ph.D., an assistant professor of dermatology at Indiana University School of Medicine and a physician-researcher at the Indiana University Melvin and Bren Simon Cancer Center.
+He answered questions about skin cancer and how to best protect yourself.

 Dr. Mark: First off, staying in the shade during the peak sun hours of the day is helpful.
 There are also multiple clothiers that make highly breathable fabrics that allow you to stay cool despite long-sleeves and also contain ultraviolet protective additives (UPF) that block UV rays.